Not everyone is waiting for their body to break down before making their home safe and completely accessible!

 He saw that they took serious care and reinforced the structure of the house when making the opening between the floors.

-The elevators are available in four sizes with one big enough to carry a wheel chair and a second person if needed.
+Wessex through floor lifts are available in four sizes with one big enough to carry a wheel chair and a second person if needed.
 They placed the order and when the construction began, the workers were extremely careful in preparing the rooms for their work.
 They isolated the rooms with large plastic walls to prevent dust from getting all over, so Carlos and Ronnie could use the rest of the house.
 They felt that the Gamburd staff were enjoyable to have in their home because they worked well with one another, did what was promised and finished the work on time.

 If Carlos were to share words of wisdom with others it would be this: “Don’t wait until something goes wrong before planning to make your home safe and accessible.
 The lift is a useful addition to the enjoyment of the house activities at the present time.”
 We never know when a physical challenge might arise, so it’s best to plan before mobility diminishes and we are spending money on health issues.